programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 Here is an example of the computer failing to recognize a non-white face from the dataset:

-{% include figure.html filename="en-or-facial-recognition-ai-python-09.png" alt="Visual description of video" caption="Figure 9.
+{% include figure.html filename="en-or-facial-recognition-ai-python-09.png" alt="A page from the Bethel College yearbook in the 1960s featuring multiple people on a single page.
+All of the White faces have been captured by bounding boxes, but the single photo of a Black man has not." caption="Figure 9.
 A page from the Bethel College yearbook in the 1960s featuring multiple people on a single page.
 The computer vision tool has correctly identified fifteen White faces, but failed to identify the face of the sole Black male in the photo." %}

 Bethel's historically majority White student body is sure to impact the nature of our dataset, and hence our findings.
 For example, Wondergem and Friedlmeier have found that African American males historically smiled less frequently in American high school yearbooks from predominantly Black schools than from predominantly White schools.[^4] Such details make extrapolating larger conclusions from our limited dataset difficult, though its suitability as a test case for ML and computer vision principles remains sound once its idiosyncratic nature is recognized.